fourdollars/go-playground/fcgi-spawner/README.md

 1. The spawner receives an HTTP request (e.g., for `/my-app.fcgi`).
 2. It checks if a child process for `my-app.fcgi` is already running and if its binary hasn't been modified.
 3.  **If running and up-to-date**, it proxies the request to the existing process.
-4.  **If not running, or if the binary has changed**, it starts the `my-app.fcgi` executable, passing a Unix socket path as an argument (since `-socketDir` is required).
+4.  **If not running, or if the binary has changed**, it starts the `my-app.fcgi` executable.
-    It then keeps the process running and proxies the request.
+    - In **Socket Mode**, it passes a Unix socket path as a command-line argument.
+    - In **Stdio Mode**, it passes no arguments and prepares to communicate over the process's stdin.
 5. If the requested path does not match an executable FCGI application, the spawner attempts to serve it as a static file (if `-staticRoot` is configured).
 6. Running child processes are monitored and terminated if they remain idle for a specified duration (`-idleTimeout`).
 7. Changes to `.fcgi` binaries in the `webRoot` directory trigger a restart of the corresponding child process.